aws-neuron/neuronx-distributed-training/docs/general/config_overview.rst

 Context parallel degree to be used for sharding sequence.
 When context_parallel_size is greater than 1,
-Context parallel degree to be used for sharding sequence.
-When context_parallel_size is greater than 1,
 ``fusions.ring_attention`` must be set to ``True``.

     * **Type**: int